Lightning-AI/pytorch-lightning/docs/source-app/glossary/ios_and_android.rst

 ^^^^^^^^

 You can develop a Lightning App that interacts with an iOS or Android app.
 The ML and backend services live on the Lightning App, but the iOS or Android code (obj-c/swift or android) lives on the mobile devices.

 Option 2
 ^^^^^^^^

 You can build a mobile-first react Lightning App that works on both Apple and Android mobile devices.

-Here is a good example of a Lightning App that does just that: https://lightning.ai/app/7pmQNIDxAE-InVideo%20Search
+The `InVideo app <https://lightning.ai/app/7pmQNIDxAE-InVideo%20Search>`_ is a good example of a Lightning App that does just that.